-- 12. Supervision and Monitoring.
-For effective implementation, the environmental management plan has been appropriately integrated and cross-referenced in the design drawings, contract conditions and Bills of Quantities.
-The supervision and monitoring requirements along with reporting formats have been included in the corridor-specific EMPs. - 13.
+- 12. EMP implementation.
+For effective implementation, the Environmental Management Plan (EMP) has been appropriately integrated and cross-referenced in the design drawings, contract conditions and Bills of Quantities.
+The supervision requirements along with the reporting formats has also been specified in the corridor-specific EMPs. - 13.
 Monitoring and Evaluation Mechanism.
 The corridor-specific EMPs provide monitoring and evaluation parameters and describe the institutional arrangements to facilitate the 'process' and 'progress' monitoring.
-The evaluation will be carried out by the Independent Environmental Committee (constituting of officials/experts from Department of Forests, Wildlife Wing and State Pollution Control Board) with the assistance of Environmental Management Cell (OWD/PMU) once in every in every six months.
-A comprehensive evaluation report will be prepared by the EMC at mid-term and end-term. - 14.
+A comprehensive evaluation report will be prepared by the Environment Management Cell at mid-term and end-term .An evaluation exercise (site-specific) will be carried out by an Independent Environmental Committee (constituting of officials/experts from Department of Forests, Wildlife Wing and State Pollution Control Board) with the assistance of Environmental Management Cell (OWD/PMU) once in every in every six months.. - 14.
 Staffing and Training for Environmental Management.
 Staffing arrangements for environment management in the project are given below.